 This page allows you to easily show your projects in a visual grid and is a great way to build trust and transparency with your community.
 It is highly recommended that you add a link to this page in your main navigation to capture all of your engagement projects over time.

 It also has the added effect of forcing you to clean up your closing-the-loop practices and ensuring that all past projects are archived with project outcomes updated on each project page.

-- Navigate to the Site>Navigation section of your admin interface.
+Navigate to the Appearance > Home Page Manager > Header > Edit links section of your admin interface.

-- From the dropdown menu, select the All Projects option.
+From the Link Type dropdown menu, select the All Projects option.
 Fill in a custom title for your new menu item.
 This might be "All projects" or another menu title of your choosing.

 You have now successfully added the All Projects page to your navigation menu.

 The All Projects page is a single page showcasing all your published and archived projects in one list.
 It shows a project's status, an image, and the project title.
 Projects which have their visibility set to Protected or Panelled, won't appear on this page.
 Also, even though archived projects are shown, they won't be visible if they're hidden.
 It allows the user to search for projects or filter by their status.

 Four projects display on the same row and are ordered by the date published.
 The newest project will show in first place in the top left corner.